 Aluminum plays a vital role in curbside recycling.
 Aluminum is light and robust, perfect for cans and car parts.
 You can recycle aluminum cans, foil, and pie plates at your local recycling center.

-You can contact the municipal programs if you have oversized items like window frames or siding.
+Contact the municipal programs if you have oversized items like window frames or siding.
 They often collect these large pieces for recycling.
 Be cautious of items containing a mix of aluminum and other substances, as they may cause problems during recycling by contaminating the recycling systems.

 Recycling aluminum has a significant benefit: it dramatically reduces energy usage and greenhouse gas emissions.
 It’s an easy way to live in an eco-friendly manner.